sarant1/aws-bootcamp-cruddur-2023/journal/week9.md

 - Access Control for IAM roles.
 - Security of endpoints of the CI/CD pipeline ( are there any public endpoints that are vulnerable ? )
+- Production should have no manual changes in CI/CD